ivanvorobei/SPConfetti/README.md

 ### Manually

-If you prefer not to use any of dependency managers, you can integrate `SPConfetti` into your project manually.
-Put `Sources/SPConfetti` folder in your Xcode project.
+If you prefer not to use any of dependency managers, you can integrate manually.
+Put `Sources/ProjectName` folder in your Xcode project.
 Make sure to enable `Copy items if needed` and `Create groups`.

 ## Quick Start